The Council expects nurses to complete competence assessments against the competencies for their scope of practice at least every three years.

 Assessments should be comprehensive and not based solely on observation of clinical procedures.
 The assessor is required to provide detailed comments for each competency, giving examples of the nurse’s practice that support the assessment.

-For the competence assessment forms, see the right hand downloads box on this page.
+For the competence assessment forms see the downloads on this page.

 Assessment by a Council-approved assessor